 Engineered flooring is perfect for our homes here because it expands and contracts less than traditional flooring.
-With our great humidity and temperature changes, engineered wood is often a good choice.
+With our great humidity and temperature changes in the Tampa Bay, engineered wood is often a good choice.

 What you see when you look at an engineered floor is the veneer, a thin layer of wood or other material applied to the top of another material.
 This layer is called the "face" meaning top.

 Engineered hardwood flooring is constructed of two components, a "core layer" on the bottom, topped by the "face veneer".
 The core layer is constructed of multiple layers of wood which can be of the same orof a different species, glued together in a cross-hatch (In one layer, the grain goes in one direction, the next in another direction.) configuration.
 This cross graining provides greater dimensional stability, minimizing the expansion and contraction that natural wood exhibits when exposed to varying moisture levels and temperatures.illustration of engineered floor.

 Once the core layer is produced, the wood that you want to show, the face veneer, is added on top.
 This top layer of engineered flooring consists of a veneer made of high-quality wood between 1/40" (.55 mm) and 1/4" (6.35 mm) thick.
 The thicker the wear layer, the more times the floor can be sanded and the longer the potential life of the floor.
 Flooring must have a veneer layer of at least 1/12" (over 2 mm) to allow it to be refinished, and many manufacturers offer products that can be refinished at least once.
 The longer the lifespan of the floor, the greater is the value to you and to any future owner of your home.